We inform visitors that the museum will close at 4 pm on Saturday, December 24

 Mark Tobey was born on December 11, 1890, in Centerville, Wisconsin.
 From 1906 to 1908 he attended classes at The Art Institute of Chicago.
 In 1911 Tobey moved to New York, where he worked as a fashion illustrator.
-His first one-man show was held at M. Knoedler & Co., New York, in 1917.
-In 1918 Tobey converted to the Baha’i World Faith, which led him to explore the representation of the spiritual in art.
+His first solo show was held at M. Knoedler & Co., New York, in 1917.
+In 1918 Tobey converted to the Baha’i World Faith, which led him to explore the representation of spirituality in art.
 Four years later he moved to Seattle and began teaching at the Cornish School of Allied Arts.
 Also that year he began to explore Chinese calligraphy.

 A solo show of Tobey’s work took place in 1955 at the Galerie Jeanne Bucher in Paris.
 The next year he was elected to the National Institute of Arts and Letters, and he received a Guggenheim International Award.
 In 1957 he began his Sumi ink paintings.
 Tobey was awarded the City of Venice painting prize at the Venice Biennale the following year.
 The artist settled in Basel in 1960, and in 1961 he became the first American painter to be honored with a solo exhibition at the Musée des Arts Décoratifs in Paris.
-Solo presentations of Tobey’s work were held at The Museum of Modern Art, New York, in 1962, and at the Stedelijk Museum in Amsterdam in 1966.
+Solo presentations of Tobey’s work were held at the Museum of Modern Art, New York, in 1962, and at the Stedelijk Museum in Amsterdam in 1966.
 A major retrospective of the artist’s work took place at the National Collection of Fine Arts in Washington, D.C., in 1974.
 Tobey died in Basel on April 24, 1976.